nimscale/jerasure/README.md

 - Ubuntu 16.04

-During development ubuntu failed to automatically load for us the shared library path this made our problem complain.
+During development ubuntu failed to automatically load for us the shared library path this made our program complain.
 ```sh
     ./jerasure_01: error while loading shared libraries: libJerasure.so.2: cannot open shared object file: No such file or directory
 ```